 Danish Stock Option Act.
-In accepting this Option, you acknowledge that you have received an Employer Statement translated into Danish, which is being provided to comply with the Danish Stock Option Act, as amended with effect from January 1, 2019.
+In accepting this Option, you acknowledge that you have received an Employer Statement translated into Danish, which is being provided to comply with the Danish Stock Option Act.
+To the extent more favorable to you and required to comply with the Stock Option Act, as amended with effect from January 1, 2019.